 Changing employers is usually the fastest way of getting a raise, especially in software engineering.
 Even if you’re satisfied with your job, you should always be looking for a new job to some extent.
 Even if you don’t get an offer, job hunting provides you with a good idea of your market value, which is highly useful information when you negotiate your next raise.

-Software developers typically have multiple technical skills, which can affect salary.
+Software developers typically have multiple technical skills, which can affect their salary.
 Choosing the right specializations can place you in position for a promotion, often by excelling in a niche with less competition.

 Formal education like a master’s degree or certification is an effective method of keeping your skills current.
 This strategy is especially effective if you’re otherwise qualified for a position that pays more than your current salary.